philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 </html>
 ```

 Now we have a fully functional app using our Redux-clone we implemented from scratch as the state management library!!!

 # Conclusion

 We have come a long way!!
 From introducing Redux concepts, Jest setup to running a demo app on our custom Redux library.

-We learnt a lot during the course of this tutorial:
+We learned a lot during the course of this tutorial:

 * Basic concepts of `Redux`.
 * How to use `babel` to transpile `JS` code from `ES7` to `ES5/6`.